JamesGreenaway/craftcms/README.md

     keyFile = "/certs/example-key.pem"
 ```

-*Note* hopefully this step will not be necessary in the future when Traefik v2.0 is out of beta.
+*Note*: hopefully this step will not be necessary in the future when Traefik v2.0 is out of beta.

 Finally, you will need to restart Traefik by entering:
 `docker-compose restart traefik`